How to Generate Good Business Ideas for Your Startup

 • Create Value.
 Innovation must create new value and satisfaction for the customer.

-• Systematic Practice: Innovation is a discipline that requires hard work, not just flashes of genius.
+• Systematic Practice.
+Innovation is a discipline that requires hard work, not just flashes of genius.

 • Focus on Opportunities.
 Successful innovators are “opportunity-focused,” not risk-focused.